asmoaesl/hexdumpr/README.md

 2. Extract the zip into an empty directory.
 3. Open a shell and run `cargo build --release`.
 The executable will be in `./target/release/`.

+Alternatively, you can send the compiled executable to `~/.cargo/bin` (hopefully in PATH), by executing `cargo install --path .`.

 # What Changed Since Forking
 * Replaced `getopts` with `structopt` (clap) argument parsing.
 * Added ANSI color support and printing (can be disabled.)